 An organisation needs to clearly have identified steps and activities that lead to success before going off and half-heartedly gamifying a campaign.
 The organisation needs to set clear goals, milestones and trigger events and then weave the gamification solution into the comprehensive effort.

-Gamification is not new.
-It has been around for several years.
-There are many case studies, books, examples, and best practices you can reference to ensure your success.
-Take time to do your homework. strategy first, gamification second.
+Gamification is not new it has been for some time now, there are many case studies, books, examples, and best practices you can reference to ensure your success.
+Take time to do your homework so that you can strategise first and then work on the gamification second.

-These gamification mistakes can really hurt a campaign’s numbers.
-More importantly, they have the power to diminish the value of your brand.
-Avoid these pitfalls and create a winning gamification strategy that suits both your brand and the user.
+These gamification mistakes can really hurt a campaign, so be sure to avoid these pitfalls and create a winning gamification strategy that suits both your brand and the user.

 For further reading to help you understand and plan out a gamification campaign, check out What are Game Mechanics?, 10 things to consider before you commission a game & 8 Pillars Of Successful Marketing Campaigns.